How To Can Pickled Onions

 pickled onions

-Make sure you store your onions in a glass or ceramic container (most metals interact poorly with vinegar, and plastic containers can leach chemicals into your food).
+• If decanting for daily use, make sure you store your onions in a glass or ceramic container.
+Most metals interact poorly with vinegar, and plastic containers can leach chemicals into your food.

 17 thoughts on “How To Can Pickled Onions”